National Depression Screening Day

 Finally, in South Africa, the Depression and Anxiety Group educates students about depression and anxiety and highlights the importance of early intervention and education.

 National Depression Screening Day helps illuminate the most misunderstood mental illness.
-Raising awareness about depression involves understanding the condition, promoting early detection, and appropriate treatment.
+Raising awareness about depression involves understanding the condition, promoting early detection, and providing appropriate treatment.

 Taking action can start from a simple act of open discussion.
 By supporting this awareness day, we can slowly build a world where empathy is commonplace.